sourceduty/Plain_Text/README.md

 #

-Plain text organization can be incredibly versatile and useful for a wide range of applications.
-Here are some examples:

-#

 #### Competition Results Tables:

 Organizing sports or competition results in a table format.
 This method clearly displays each contestant's performance in different categories, making it easy to compare and analyze.
 For example, tracking times in swimming and running events for different contestants.